irischin/Demographic_Differences_Across_Libraries/README.md

 | Demographic\_Differences\_Across\_Library\_Use\_Services.md | Markdown file with details on the different analyses I performed to investigate the questions regarding demographic differences in library use and services |

 All code was written in R.

+For a more detailed write up of the analyses, please visit: <https://irischinresearch.wordpress.com/2017/05/18/demographic-differences-in-library-use-and-services/>